 When to hire an Administrative Assistant?

-You should consider hiring an Admin Assistant if the following applies:
+You should consider hiring an Admin Assistant if the following applies to you:

 The Administrative Assistant job description is key to attracting the right candidates.
 It should give a good overview of the post, accurately detail required skills for the job and include other important details (salary range, office environment, etc.).